derogab/clownbot/README.md

 </p>
 <h2 align="center">A clown bot to cheer up conversations in own chat groups</h2>

+### Birth
+This bot was born for fun purposes in my university group chat.

 ### Configuration
 Copy `config.yml.tpl` template in `config.yml` with your info.